matta174/DropBot/README.md

 ## To Add DropBot to your server click [here](https://discord.com/oauth2/authorize?client_id=855457608286076938&scope=bot)

 The command structure is easy.
-Simply type !drop Warzone or !drop Apex and you'll receive a response instantly on where to land.
+Simply type !wz or !apex and you'll receive a response instantly on where to land.
 As well as a link for any further intel.
+If you need any instruction on any other commands just call !help.

 Current games supported:
 - Apex Legends